 If you have not yet submitted your application, we are not able to tell you if we have received test scores on your behalf.
 When you submit your application, you will see your Application Checklist.
 The Application Checklist shows you the status of various parts of your application.
 Immediately after you submit the application, your Application Checklist will show that we do not have your test scores.
 This is normal.
 Your test score record will be updated in the following way:

--- If you had the testing agency send scores to the Graduate School at least seven (7) days before you submitted your application, then it will take about seven (7) working days for your test scores to display in your Application Checklist.
+-- If you had the testing agency send scores to the Graduate School at least seven (7) days before you submitted your application, then it will take about three (3) working days for your test scores to display in your Application Checklist.
 We are not able to tell you the status of your test scores until they display in the checklist.